 - allocate roles and responsibilities in adopting practices

 - identify improvement measures to use in monitoring and evaluating progress

-- engage in conversations about improving professional practice.
+- engage in reflection, inquiry and conversations about improving professional practice.

 The Continuum for each dimension can also be viewed on each dimension page.
 Use the FISO Improvement Model below to navigate to your chosen dimension.